qiang-yi/GEOG476/lecture/lec11_web_map_service.md

 Download the data from [here](https://drive.google.com/file/d/1_HlKQWpGjhrZW2NlYlioOSks8B1gaP4f/view?usp=sharing) and extract the shapefile (floodzone.shp) into a folder in your computer.
 The shapefile contains counties where flood maps are available.
 Follow the same procedure in this lesson, do the following:
 1. Upload and publish three shapefiles (floodzone.shp, cities.shp, and rivers.shp) as a WMS layer in GeoServer, name the layer as fz_YOURNAME, cities_YOURNAME, and rivers_YOURNAME.
 2. Using QGIS to create a style (SDL file) to assign graduated colors to the polygons according to the attribute **r_pop_fz**, which is ratio of population in 100-year-flood zone.
-Name the style (fz_style_YOURNAME)
+Name the style (fz_style_YOURNAME).
+3. You may need to create styles for the river and city layers if their color conflicts with the colors of the flood zone layer.
+You can repeat the previous step to create these styles.
-3. Upload the style file into GeoServer and apply the style to the published flood zone layer (fz_YOURNAME).
+4. Upload the style files into GeoServer and apply the styles to the published layers respectively.
-4. Create a simple web map with the following layers:
+5. Create a simple web map with the following layers:
   1. a city layer showing cities as points
   2. a river layer showing the major rivers in US as polylines
   3. a choropleth map "the ratio of population in flood zone per county"
   4. a basemap.

 ### Step 1: Add WMS layers to layer control
 Delete all javascript codes between the `<script>` tags in index.html.
 Modify and add the following code to create a web map to show the multiple layers.